 De La Salle’s chair used in Dijon 1714

-In this house is kept the chair that De La Salle used in Dijon in 1714, along with several garments and instruments of discipline that were part of the spirituality of the time.
+The chair that De La Salle used in Dijon in 1714 can be found here, along with several garments and instruments of discipline that were part of the spirituality of the time.

 The house chapel is located in the former sitting room of the De La Salle family.
 In the chapel is an interesting statue showing De La Salle teaching a boy.
 The statue is carved from a 14th century beam which is itself a remnant from the old part of the house that survived after the 1918 destruction from World War I. The mural on the left at the front shows Our Lady among the Arts.
 The child in her arms is the younger son of the sculptor of the wooden statue who recently had his son baptized in this Chapel.

 The original misericord (a small wooden shelf underneath folding seats for canons in the cathedral, installed to provide some level of comfort for those standing during long periods of prayer) is here.
 It was the seat of Canon De La Salle in Reims Cathedral.

 Inner courtyard at Hotel de La Cloche

 In the courtyard is a curious winding staircase in an enclosed stairwell.
 On the outside of the front of the house is the very attractive statue of De La Salle by Lejeune (president of the French Academy of Fine Arts).
 This is one of two statues of De La Salle by him.
 The front of the house is decorated with pillars, Ionian capitals, and a frieze.

 At the left, the curiously slanted carriage entrance is flanked by two statues representing Adam and Eve.
 The slanted entrance was designed because another building jutted out at a 90-degree angle, filling in the present street, which did not exist when the house was built.
 Hence, the carriage entrance was on the far corner of the building and was designed accordingly.